As someone who is excited to travel the World, you’re bound to have quite a few questions on your mind.

 How long does it take to get a passport?

-If you are looking to renew a passport or maybe a child, the processing time with the post offices is usually 4-6 weeks.
-If you are looking to have the process expedited with the post offices then the waiting time is usually 2-3 weeks.
+- If you are looking to renew a passport or maybe a child, the processing time with the post offices are usually 4-6 weeks

 Where to Get a U.S. Passport?